TheCodents/DevelopersUserbot/README.md

 ### Local Deploy
 - Fill the config.py with your Own Values
 - Install Requirements by `pip3 install -r requirements.txt`
-- Open Terminal
+- Open 2 Terminal
+- In 1st Terminal do `python3 -m _pyrogram`
-- In Terminal do `python3 main.py`
+- In 2nd Terminal do `python3 -m _telethon`
 - Done :)

 ## Configuration